 The prosecution must prove several elements to obtain a conviction for a sex offense in our area.
 One of our experienced legal representatives can focus your case’s defense strategy around disproving one of the elements crucial to your particular case.

 For example, according to Nebraska Revised Statutes §28-319 & 320, sexual assault of any degree occurs when one person subjects another to sexual acts without their consent.
-A member of Berry Law Firm’s legal team can also refute the opposing party’s claim that consent was not given to ensure your case’s defense strategy is as strong as possible.
+A member of Berry Law’s legal team can also refute the opposing party’s claim that consent was not given to ensure your case’s defense strategy is as strong as possible.